 Daniel Blocq is Assistant Professor at the Van Vollenhoven Institute.
-In his research, he explores questions of compliance and non-compliance, and studies complaint practices in contexts of transitional justice.
+In his research, he currently focuses on complaint practices in contexts of transitional justice.
 In doing so, he brings together insights from law, sociology and social history.
 Before coming to Leiden, Daniel studied law at the University of Amsterdam, and conducted a PhD in sociology at the University of Wisconsin-Madison.

 - “Empirisch-juridisch onderzoek.”
 Recht der Werkelijkheid 38(3): 32-37.
 (2017)

 - “The grassroots nature of counterinsurgent tribal militia formation: The case of the Fertit militia in southern Sudan, 1985-1989.”
 Journal of Eastern African Studies 8(4): 710-24.
 (2014)